poissonconsulting/batchr/README.md

 ```

 The `time` value specifies the system time (in UTC) that the project was
-set up.
-A file is only treated as unprocessed if the time it was last
+configured.
+A file is only treated as unprocessed if the time it was
-modified is *before* this `time` value.
-If a file is successfully
+last modified is *before* the time of configuration If a file is
-processed its modification time is set to the current time; otherwise
+successfully processed its modification time is set to the current time;
-the name of the file is logged in the `.batchr.log` file.
+otherwise the name of the file is logged in the `.batchr.log` file.

 ### Start